 The percentage of shares beneficially owned is based on a total of 49,745,687 ordinary shares outstanding as at December 31, 2019.
 The numbers and percentages of ordinary shares beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the applicable SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares voting power, which includes the power to vote or direct the voting of such security, or investment power, which includes the power to dispose of or to direct the disposition of such security, or to receive the economic benefit of ownership of the securities.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days of December 31, 2019, and such securities are considered outstanding for the purpose of calculating the percentage ownership of any other person.
-Under these rules, more than one person may be deemed beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities are considered outstanding for the purpose of calculating the pencentage ownership of any other person.
+A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days of December 31, 2019, and such securities are considered outstanding for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
 Under these rules, more than one person may be deemed beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which such person has no economic interest.
 Except as otherwise indicated, each of the beneficial owners has, to our knowledge, sole voting and investment power with respect to the indicated ordinary shares, subject to community property laws, where applicable.
 Except as otherwise set forth below, the address of the beneficial owner is c/o ProQR Therapeutics N.V., Zernikedreef 9, 2333 CK, Leiden, the Netherlands.

 Shares Beneficially Owned

 Name and Address of Beneficial Owner Number Percentage

 5% or Greater Shareholders:

 Wellington Management Company LLP 1 5,495,128 11.0 %

 RTW Investments LLC 2 4,779,135 9.6 %

 Adage Capital Partners GP, L.L.C.
 3 4,571,319 9.2 %

 The Goldman Sachs Group, Inc. 4 3,506,364 7.0 %

-Sofinnova Partners5 2,764,194 5.6 %
+Sofinnova Partners 5 2,764,194 5.6 %

 Jennison Associates LLC 6 2,630,626 5.3 %

 Stichting Aescap 2.0 7 2,499,294 5.0 %

 Supervisory Board Members and Management Board Members

 Dinko Valerio 8 789,831 1.6 %

 Antoine Papiernik 9 2,764,194 5.6 %

 James Shannon 10 127,942 0.3 %

 Alison Lawton 11 76,958 0.2 %

-Bart Filius - %
+Bart Filius

 Theresa Heggie - %

 Daniel de Boer 12 1,347,658 2.7 %

 All supervisory board members and management board members as a group (7

 persons) 14 5,106,583 10.3 %

-1 Information is based on a report on Schedule 13G/A jointly filed with the SEC on January 28, 2020 by Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP.
+Information is based on a report on Schedule 13G/A jointly filed with the SEC on January 28, 2020 by Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP.
 These shares are owned of record by clients of certain investment advisers including Wellington Management Company LLP (together, the "Wellington Investment Advisors"), of which Wellington Management Group LLP is the parent holding company.
-Wellington Investment Advisors Holdings LLP controls directly, or indirectly through Wellington Management Global Holdings, Ltd., the Wellington Investment Advisers.
+Wellington Investment Advisors Holdings LLP controls directly, or indirectly through Wellington Management Global Holdings, Ltd., the Wellington Investment Advisors.
 Wellington Investment Advisors Holdings LLP is owned by Wellington Group Holdings LLP.
 Wellington Group Holdings LLP is owned by Wellington Management Group LLP.
 The registered office of Wellington Management Company LLP is c/o 280 Congress Street, Boston, MA 02210.